Scalable Quantum State Preparation for Encoding Genomic Data with Matrix Product States: Methodology

 where each $A^{\sigma_i}$ (with $\sigma_i$ denoting the \textit{physical index}) is a complex matrix of shape $(\chi^i, \chi^{i+1})$.
 The internal dimensions $\chi^i$ describe the entanglement between neighbouring sites and are referred to as \textit{bond dimensions}.
 The maximum bond dimension $\chi$ of a MPS is often referred to just as the bond dimension and expresses the maximum entanglement.

 Any quantum state can be represented as a MPS whose bond dimension scales as $2^{n/2}$ with the number of qubits $n$ required to encode the data (i.e.~an exponential scaling).
 Each \textit{site} in the MPS represents a qubit i.e.~the tensors $A^{\sigma_i}$ have physical dimension two.
 The bond dimension expresses the entanglement between qubits.
-The states considered in this study are highly entangled and thus can not be expressed as translationally-invariant MPS with constant bond dimension.
+The states considered in this study are highly entangled (as can be seen from the required bond dimension for reconstruction in Fig. \ref{fig:reconstruction_error}) and thus cannot be expressed as translationally-invariant MPS with constant bond dimension.